 7. Next, decide the size you want your wreath of leaves to be on your banner.
-Draw a circle using a marking pen to use as a guide to start laying out your leaves.
-I didn't have anything large enough to trace, so I just drew my circle freehand which worked fine.
+Draw a circle with a marking pen to use as a guide to start laying out your leaves.
+I didn't have anything large enough to trace, so I just drew my circle freehand, which worked fine.

 8. When you have settled on an arrangement, start to glue down your leaves.
 I put my fabric glue on the underside of each leaf, following the spine of the leaf.

 Once my leaves were in place, I put cans over all of them (you could also use books) to weigh them down and ensure a tight bond, then I left them overnight to dry.